apim-haufe-io/wicked.node-sdk/README.md

 ### Initialization Functionality

-#### `wicked.initialize([awaitOptions,] callback)`
+#### `wicked.initialize([options,] callback)`

 Waits for the wicked API to be available and returns a `null` error if successful, otherwise an error message.
-If you want to change the way the SDK waits for the Portal API, you may supply `awaitOptions` (see definition of `awaitUrl` below for a full description).
+If you want to change the way the SDK waits for the Portal API, you may supply `options` (see definition of `awaitUrl` below for a description of the await options).

+**New as of version 0.11.0**:

+The following options are supported in addition to the `awaitOptions` below:

+* `userAgentName`: The name of your component, e.g. `company.auth-server``
+* `userAgentVersion`: The version of your component, e.g. `1.2.3`
+* `doNotPollConfigHash`: Boolean value, set to `true` in order not to automatically shut down the component after a configuration hash has changed.
+This means you will have to reconfigure your component yourself; otherwise a restart would automatically do this (this is the default behavior which all wicked base components use).

+In case you use a `userAgentName` which starts with `wicked`, the version of your component **must** be the exact same version as the Portal API's version, otherwise any call to the wicked API will be rejected with a `428` status code (precondition failed/version mismatch).

 The `initialize()` call will look for the Portal API URL in the following way:

 * If the environment variable `PORTAL_API_URL` is set, this will be used
 * Otherwise, if the environment is Linux (where it assumes it runs in `docker`), it will default to `http://portal-api:3001`
 * Otherwise, if the environment is Windows or Mac, it will assume a local development environment, and use `http://localhost:3001`

+**In case you need to work with a wicked installation prior to 0.11.0, please use the node SDK 0.10.13; a version 0.11.0 node SDK will not be compatible with a 0.10.x installation of wicked.!**

 After initialization, you have the following functions you may call: